Great Sankey Primary School

 Implementation

 To enhance our learning we have a strong relationship with our local churches with visits at Easter, Christmas and relevant times to support learning.
 We also welcome Open the Book into school regularly to share Bible stories with the children in EYFS and KS1.
-Other visitors are invited into school and planned visits to other religious establishments are used to support and develop learning and offer the children enriched learning opportunities.
+Other visitors from different religions are invited into school and planned visits to other religious establishments are used to support and develop learning and offer the children enriched learning opportunities.

-The curriculum is led and overseen by the Religious Education Leader, who ensures a regular programme of monitoring, evaluation and review.
+The curriculum is led and overseen by the Religious Education Leaders, who ensures a regular programme of monitoring, evaluation and review.
 The celebration of good practice contributes to the ongoing commitment to evolve and improve further.
 The Religious Education Leader establishes the skills, knowledge and vocabulary to be taught at each R.E theme.
 Use of Chris Quigley's Milestones for each phase focuses the R.E learning to ensure a broad and balanced teaching and planning of skills, knowledge and vocabulary.
 Milestone documents are provided by the R.E lead to focus teachers in planning their knowledge and skills.
 The coverage of R.E learning is organised over a 2-year cycle.
 Cross-curricular outcomes in R.E are planned for, with strong links between the R.E curriculum and PHSE and Literacy lessons enabling further contextual learning.
 Lessons develop long term memory by allowing for repetition of learning within the year and year on year through recall and retrieval opportunities.
 Specific themed and transferable vocabulary is reinforced throughout the year through regular recall and retrieval strategies.

 Our approach towards developing the learning process is from laying the foundations from a basic understanding towards a more developed higher level of deeper learning.
 The lower-order skills require less cognitive processing, but provide an important base for learning.
 The higher levels require deeper learning and a greater degree of cognitive processing, once the lower order skills have been mastered.
 Planning includes B.A.D.
 (Basic, Advancing, Deepening) tasks to enable this progress.
+For example, making comparisons and identifying similarities between religions and festivals.

 Parents are engaged in their children's learning through information provided through topic webs and class pages on the School website.